-At the Eggiwil gauging station, a first slight increase in discharge was recorded just after 06:00 AM and runoff reached 50 m3·s-1 (a discharge statistically reached during one day per year based on data from 1975-2016) at approximately 09:00 AM.
+187 At the Eggiwil gauging station, a first slight increase in discharge was recorded just after 06:00 AM and runoff reached 50 m3 s-1 (a discharge statistically reached during one day per year based on data from 1975-2016) 188 189 at approximately 09:00 AM.
 Five and a half hours later, at 02:30 PM, the runoff along the falling limb of the Emme hydrograph decreased below 50 m3·s-1.
-Peak discharge at Eggiwil was reached at approximately 10:30 AM, about half an hour after the peak occurred at Räbloch.
-Hence, the 24 July 2014 flood event in the Emme was short.
-Similarly, short floods with a very steep rising hydrograph limb took place in June 1997 (245 m3·s-1) and July 2012 (178 m3·s-1), both caused by very intensive convective rain storms as well.
-Further major floods that occurred in the 42 years of measurement were registered in 2005 and 2007 (both with peaks slightly above 175 m3·s-1).
-However, these events were much longer due to the long-lasting nature of the triggering precipitation event (Bezzola and Hegg, 2007; Bezzola and Ruf, 2009).
+Peak discharge at Eggiwil was reached at approximately 10:30 190 191 AM, about half an hour after the peak occurred at Räbloch.
+Hence, the 24 July 2014 flood event in the Emme was 192 short.
+Similarly, short floods with a very steep rising hydrograph limb took place in June 1997 (245 $m^3 \cdot s^{-1}$) and July 2012 (178 $m^3 s^{-1}$), both caused by very intensive convective rain storms as well.
+Further major floods that 193 194 occurred in the 42 years of measurement were registered in 2005 and 2007 (both with peaks slightly above 175 195 m3·s-1).
+However, these events were much longer due to the long-lasting nature of the triggering precipitation 196 event (Bezzola and Hegg, 2007; Bezzola and Ruf, 2009).

 The Emme River overflowed at various points in the upper catchment and caused large-scale inundations and severe overbank sedimentation (Figure 1).
 Infrastructure, flood protection structures as well as buildings were damaged, and in some cases, even destroyed.
 Moreover, widespread bank erosion occurred all along the Emme River, thereby entraining sediments and wood from alluvial forest stands.

 The steep torrents produced considerable debris floods and debris flows and transported large amounts of sediment and LW.
 The two most active torrents (Sädelgraben and Gärtlebach) overtopped their channels and deposited ample amounts of material on their fans.
 Near the confluence of the Sädelgraben and the Emme River, the road was obstructed by several meters of coarse material from the torrents.
 Furthermore, shallow landslides and hillslope debris flows occurred on steep locations of the upper Emme catchment.

-The lower part of the Gärtelbach (from an elevation around 1300 m a.s.l.) delivered around 2000 m3 of sediment to the Emme river, most of it recruited in the fluvial corridor, with 5000-7000 m3 of sediment deposited on the fan.
-The other main sediment source into the Emme river was the Sädelgrabe, where around 2000 m3 of material was deposited in the channel, and around 15,000 m3 of material was deposited on the cone (according to ARGE LLE Schangnau-Eggiwil, 2015).
+The lower part of the Gärtelbach (from an elevation around 1300 m a.s.l.) delivered around 2000 m3 of sediment to the Emme river, most of it recruited in the fluvial corridor, with 5000-7000 m3 sediment deposited on the fan.
+The other main sediment source into the Emme river was the Sädelgrabe, where around 2000 m3 of sediment was deposited in the channel, and around 15,000 m3 of sediment deposited on the cone (according to ARGE LLE Schangnau-Eggiwil, 2015).
 However, sediment budgeting or deeper analysis about sediment dynamics was out the scope of our work.

-Financial damage to private property and infrastructure (e.g., roads, bridges, hydraulic structures) in the worst affected municipalities of Schangnau and Eggiwil was estimated at approximately 20 million Swiss Francs (Andres et al., 2015).
+Financial damage to private property and infrastructure (e.g., roads, bridges, hydraulic structures) in the worst affected municipalities of Schangnau and Eggiwil was estimated at approximately 20 million Swiss Frances (Andres et al., 201

-2.3 Methods
+217 2.3 Methods

-2.3.1.
+218 2.3.1.
 Field survey